aasm/aasm/README.md

 job.run       # => raises AASM::InvalidTransition
 ```

-If you don't like exceptions and prefer a simple true or false as response, tell
+If you don't like exceptions and prefer a simple `true` or `false` as response, tell
-AASM not to be whiny:
+AASM not to be *whiny*:

 ```ruby
 class Job